mostlygeek/ts-plug/cmd/examples/resolver/README.md

 # Fake DNS Resolver for Testing

 A simple DNS server that responds to all queries with fixed values.
-Useful for testing `ts-multi-plug -dns`.
+Useful for testing `ts-plug -dns`.

 ## Supported Record Types